Since 2011, we've helped more than 5 million people understand their Medicare coverage.

 Elder law attorneys can help individuals plan for Medicaid long-term care benefits.
 The National Academy of Elder Law Attorneys (NAELA) has a search feature beneficiaries can use to find an elder attorney locally.

 Medicaid is administered by the Department of Health and Human Services (DHHS) in New Jersey.
-Individuals can apply for Medicaid for the aged, blind and disabled or an MSP use this website or by visiting a County Welfare Agency.
+You can apply for Medicaid ABD or an MSP use this website or by visiting a County Welfare Agency.
 Applicants who have questions can call 1-800-356-1561.